AlanBPA/virtual_iridium/README.md

 This application is written in Python language uses pyserial to implement a serial communications interface.
 The emulator matches the behavior of the Iridium 9602 modem which is available from NAL Research and Rock7Mobile (as Rockblock).
 The emulator will respond to at commands to write data, execute short-burst data (SBD) sessions, and most of the other functions supported by the 9602 serial interface.

+The original autor is J.Malsbury, this is a fork from the OpenUAS repository.

 # What's the use?

 If you want to develop an application on a PC or an embedded device it will to talk to an Iridium modem, you can use this for initial prototyping and testing.
 This can potentially save quite some cost on Iridium service charges.
 Also you can already create an application without already buying the real Iridium Modem (9602/9603) hardware.